ValentinH/bundlelove/README.md

 ### API performance

 In order to improve the time to show the statistics of the most popular packages, I could run a script to pre-compute the statistics of the [top 1000](https://gist.github.com/anvaka/8e8fa57c7ee1350e3491) packages of the NPM registry and warm the cache.

+### Better error handling

+The `package-build-stats` exposes detailed error types that enables BundlePhobia to show a custom message for each of them.
+In this project, these errors are not handled and the UI will always claim "Package not found" when something goes wrong.